-The Load trap is generated whenever the total load on an outlet exceeds a preset threshold.
-Load traps include the reported load, load status, Location of the Sentry, and identifier and name of the affected
+The Load trap is generated whenever the total input load on an infeed exceeds a preset threshold.
+Load traps include the reported input load, load status, Location of the Sentry, and identifier and name of the affected infeed.

 Any error state generates a Load trap and triggers the trap timer.
 A new trap is generated at the end of every timer period until the Load returns to a non-error status.